A perfect way to add pattern and privacy to your space.

 Insert metal screw eyes into 1” x 1” wood mounting strip to line up with the top of each vertical row of rings.

 Sew rings on shade by hand or using a sewing machine (make sure to go through both the liner and fabric).

 Drill holes for screws in other side of 1” x 1” wood mounting strip.

 Staple hook side of Velcro to mounting strip.
 Attach shade to mounting strip with Velcro.

 Cut one length of drapery cord for each row of rings.
 Each cord should go up through the rings in each vertical row on the shade, across the top through each screw eye on the mounting strip and dangle down one side for raising and lowering the shade.
 Cut each length of drapery cord row by row, as each length will be different.

 Knot drapery cords on rings in bottom row on shade.

-Slide I-beam drapery track or 1/2” x 3” wood board into bottom hem and sew hem closed.
+Slide I-beam drapery track, board or wood dowel into bottom hem and sew hem closed.

-Mount shade to window using 1-1/2” #8 screws.
+Mount shade to window frame using 1-1/2” #8 screws with the velcro sandwiched in between the frame and mounting board.
 Raise shade to bottom of window; adjust cords and tie in knot at screw eye on mounting strip.
 This prevents the shade from hanging unevenly when lowered.
 Braid cords to tidy ends.